Sandy Springs church is for sale; housing redevelopment possible

 He said he expects the church, located in a residential neighborhood, will be sold to a housing developer, though bringing in another church is a possibility.

 “All of our neighbors are on board with tearing down our church facilities and putting one to three homes” in its place, he said.

-The High Point Civic Association, a community group representing the area in Sandy Springs zoning cases, could not immediately be reached for comment.
+The High Point Civic Association, a community group representing the area in Sandy Springs zoning cases, is not taking a position until it sees a specific, written redevelopment plan, said president Bill Gannon.

 The 2-acre church property went on the market the week of Oct.
 31 and several potential buyers have reached out already, Bednar said.
 Most are developers, while one was a church, but it needed a much larger building, he said.